Sigrid McCawley: Career

 Besides representing Epstein's victims, McCawley also brought a class action suit against Amway which was accused of fraud and racketeering.
-After a decade-long litigation battle, she won a $155 million settlement against the company.
+After a decade-long litigation battle, she reached a $155 million settlement with the company.
 In another case, her team litigated a securities fraud class action suit against Halliburton.
 The case against the energy company twice went to the Supreme Court before reaching a $100 million settlement in 2018.

 In December 2019, McCawley became an equity partner at Boies Schiller Flexner.
 By this point, she had been representing the victims in the Jeffrey Epstein case pro bono for the past five and half years, including directly representing eight women and as co-counsel for three others.
 In October 2020, McCawley also won a lawsuit to unseal the deposition transcripts from the earlier settled defamation lawsuit against Maxwell.
 The unsealed transcripts led to criminal charges being filed against Maxwell.
 In December 2020, McCawley was appointed one of three co-managing partners at Boies Schiller Flexner.

 After filing a civil sex assault case against Prince Andrew in which he was scheduled to be deposed in March 2022, the BBC wrote in February 2022 that McCawley "is considered one of America's lead attorneys for sexual abuse cases".
 Before the date of the deposition, Prince Andrew reached a settlement of an undisclosed amount including "a substantial donation to Ms. Giuffre's charity in support of victims' rights".
 For her work representing victims of sexual abuse, McCawley was chosen as a finalist for The American Lawyer's Attorney of the Year.